Skip to main content

 Following the Tooley Street Fire of 1861, the insurance companies wrote to the Home Secretary suggesting that a public body should be set up to be responsible for fires in London.
 This led to the formation of the Metropolitan Fire Brigade (MFB) in 1866, a public body controlled by Metropolitan Board of Works (MBW).

-The Metropolitan Fire Brigade became the responsibility of the London County Council (LCC) in 1889 and was renamed the London Fire Brigade (LFB) in 1904.
+The MFB became the responsibility of the London County Council (LCC) in 1889 and was renamed the London Fire Brigade (LFB) in 1904.

-In 1965, with the formation of the Greater London Council, the London Fire Brigade was enlarged to deal with fires across the whole of Greater London.
+In 1965, with the formation of the Greater London Council, the LFB was enlarged to deal with fires across the whole of Greater London.
 The brigade was subsequently governed by the following bodies:

 • 2018 onwards: London Fire Commissioner (LFC), a functional body of the Greater London Authority (GLA).